Juanis75/FinalExam/README.md

 # FinalExam
-#This is a Repository to shate the final Assignment of the Coursera Tools for Data Science course
+#This is a Repository to share the final Assignment of the Coursera Tools for Data Science course